Selfless Service:

 Do I have false beliefs that hinder my enjoyment of life?

-I have come to rely on certain writings, many of which we call or refer to as scripture for that purpose.
-My faith or belief in these documents is strengthened by personal experience and evidence in the form of personal confirmation from my Father in Heaven that they are true.
-The scriptures are evidence of a living and loving Heavenly Father.
-I love the scriptures, and in addition to doctrine, I find great heroes and exemplars that provide me with instruction and successful life patterns that I can use everyday.
+I love the scriptures, and I find great heroes and exemplars that provide me with instruction and successful life patterns that I can use in my everyday life.
 Its teachings bring me closer to my Heavenly Father.
-The more I read, abide by the principals and pray for confirmation, the more I believe and the stronger my confidence that they are true.
 They provide me with clear ‘postulates’ or truths that I can rely on to be true no matter what.
 I don’t want to be like the old woman who sacrificed the wonderful meals and evening events not knowing that they were included in the price of the fare.
-Study the scriptures and identify the ‘Postulates’ and check them against your own beliefs.
-Are there beliefs or misunderstandings in your life that may be keeping you from greater blessings (‘shortest distance between two points’)?

 Are there blessings and benefits that you deserve and want but are not getting because of one false idea or another?
-Below, I have included some Postulates as recorded in the scriptures.
+I bear you my personal witness that the following principles are true.
 I love these words and believe them.
 They are postulates in my life.
 They are guiding principles that keep me on the right path.
-I wish that I could share with you the great joy and happiness that I have enjoyed as a result of believing and living these teachings.
+I wish that I could share with you the great joy and happiness that I have enjoyed as a result of living these teachings.
+I have not always done the right thing.
+But, I have learned that getting back on the right track is just a matter of drawing the straight line from where I stand to the point where I should be and ‘bingo’, life becomes good again.
+Remember, the shortest distance between two points is a straight line.
+Choose your destination and follow that straight line.
+It brings great joy and happiness.

-Postulates or Principles for a Successful Life:
+Postulates and Principles for a successful life:

 And the Father said: Repent ye, repent ye, and be baptized in the name of my Beloved Son.
 2 Nephi 31:11